martinwe-adfinis/vkv/README.md

 vkv
 ===

-`vkv` is a tool for easily fetching secrets from a HashiCorp Vault key-value (KV) store.
+`vkv` is a tool for easily fetching secrets from a HashiCorp Vault (or compatible) key-value (KV) store.
 It is primarily targeted at users of `pass(1)` and similar tools.

 `vkvmenu` is a dmenu wrapper for more interactively selecting (and optionally auto-typing) a secret, similar to `passmenu`.